 Every year, some 25 million people flee from sudden onset disasters such as floods, storms, mudslides, earthquakes, tsunamis, and more.
 When slow onset disasters are added, the numbers of people displaced each year easily rises beyond 200 million.

 In 2019, the UN Office for Disaster Risk Reduction (UNDRR) partnered with the Platform on Disaster Displacement and the Norwegian Refugee Council to produce the Words into Action guidelines on Disaster Displacement.
 The goal of the guidelines is to explain how governments can practically implement Sendai Framework Target (e) to reduce the risk of disaster displacement and related human suffering.

-advised by UNDRR to reduce the impact
+advised by UNDRR to reduce the impact of disaster displacement.

 Fleeing disaster can mean the difference between life and death.
 But displacement can also create new risks if not properly addressed.
 Learn about 10 big impacts displacement can have and six steps countries can take to reduce potential damages.

 Effective disaster risk reduction strategies can prevent displacement.
 Recognising risks, mitigating them when possible, and ensuring communities are well-prepared helps avoid displacement and respond when it does occur.

 Preparedness and Response